Giljared/Giljared/README.md

 🌏I was born in Alagoas.
 However, I grew up in Pernambuco.
 I currently live in the state of Rio Grande do sul.
 And I love change!
 🪐I love the Universe.
-🌈I share a little of my initial projects as a Front-End Developer.
+🌈I share a little of my initial projects as a Developer.

 ## Social Mídia👇🏼